cbw1243/CropScapeR/README.md

 ```
 data <- GetCDLData(aoi = c(130783,2203171,153923,2217961), year = 2018, type = 'b')
 ```
 Note that the default coordinate system is the Albers projection system.
-Users can use longitude/latitude by specifying a coordinate system:
+Users can use an alternative coordinate system by specifying it in the `crs` argument.
+The `GetCDLData` function would convert the points under the specified coordinate system back to the Albers projection system and then make data requests.
+For example, the following example uses the commonly used longitude/latitude to request data, and the corresponding `crs` is '+init=epsg:4326'.
 ```
-data <- GetCDLData(aoi = c(130783,2203171,153923,2217961), year = '2018', type = 'b')
+data <- GetCDLData(aoi = c(-88.2, 40.03, -88.1, 40.1), year = '2018', type = 'b', crs = '+init=epsg:4326')
 ```
 If users have a shapefile, users can extract the coordinates of bounding box of the shapefile and then make data request:
 ```
 # Read the shapefile into R
-shape_file <- sf::st_read("Your shapefile.
+spdata <- sf::st_read("Your shapefile.
 File name ended with .shp")
-# Convert into a Spatial object
-shape_file_s <- as(shape_file, "Spatial")
-# Get bounding box of this shapefile
-box <- as.vector(sp::bbox(shape_file_s))
-# Extract data
+# Extract data (Use sf::st_bbox function to extract bounding box points)
-data <- GetCDLData(aoi = bbox, year = '2018', type = 'b')
+data <- GetCDLData(aoi = sf::st_bbox(spdata), year = '2018', type = 'b')
+# Only use the data inside the shape
+data_shape <- raster::mask(data, spdata)
 ```
 The above example assumes that the shapefile has the Albers projection system.
 If not, make sure that you specify the correct system (same to the shapefile) in `crs`.

-The `GetCDLData` can also take a sf object as input and return the data for box area for the sf object.
+The `GetCDLData` function depends on the `sf` package to process the spatial data, and it can take a `sf` object as input.
+When a `sf` object is used as the `aoi`, the `GetCDLData` function would extract bounding box points from theobject and then request for the data.
+Here is an example:
 ```
 # Extract coordinates for the Champaign county using the us_map function.
 counties_df <- usmap::us_map(regions = "counties", include = 17019)